alexdino626/FaceSpace-Project/README.md

 ### Exercise 2 - The Profile Page

-Let's create a profile page that will be unique to each user.
-Our endpoint should contain the user's `_id`, which will allow us to "know" which data to use.
+Create a profile page that will be unique to each user.
+Our endpoint should contain the user's `_id` as a `url param`, which will allow us to "know" which data to use.

 #### 2.1 Create a users endpoint